 - A petition for an appeal, from either the complainant or the accused, must be given to the Academic Dean within five business days from the day the ACC decision was sent or within a calendar week should the decision occur at the end of a semester or before an academic break period.
 The Dean will determine if there are acceptable grounds for an appeal to go forward to an Appeals Council.
 Should the Dean determine there are not acceptable grounds, the matter ends with the decision of the Dean.

-- The Hearing Officer for Appeals is an alternate Associate Dean who did not participate in the original ACC Hearing process.
+- The Hearing Officer for Appeals is an alternate member of the Academic Conduct Council who did not participate in the original ACC Hearing process.

 - The Appeals Board includes one alternate faculty member and one alternate student who did not participate in the original ACC process.